KaceCottam/KCLib/Readme.txt

 I use "BUG:" comments to indicate parts of the source code where there is a bug that needs to be fixed.

 /////////////////////////////////////////////////////////////////////////////
+CHANGELOG 1.1.0
+	Moved repository to KaceCottam/KCLib.
+	This allows for submodules in github, so more organization.
+	Also changed organization of KC::Colors to be simpler.

 CHANGELOG 1.0.12
 	Changed KCColors::COLORIZE to become a function with a lambda input.
 	Made function changes so code is more readable.